Jiu Jitsu Instructors respect hard work

 Train hard and be yourself

-Inspiring people is what BJJ school owners I know are guys who believe in.
+Inspiring people is what the BJJ school owners I know believe in.
 Renzo Gracie, a legend who was one of my instructors, once said that are not in the business of selling martial arts but in the business of selling confidence.
 Confidence is the road to success.
-School owners just want to help you fit in and become better practitioners and in return, better people.
-(Here is a link to another blog I wrote about fitting in https://njbjj.com/fitting-into-your-bjj-school/ ) Training hard and showing an interest at getting better at BJJ is the road to take.
+School owners just want to help you fit in and become better practitioners and in return, better people. most have that experience because Jiu-jitsu changed their life and they want the same for you.
+(Here is a link to another blog I wrote about fitting in https://njbjj.com/fitting-into-your-bjj-school/Â ) Training hard and showing an interest at getting better at BJJ is the road to take.
 Soak in every ounce of information you can.
-Ask BJJ related questions.
+Ask your instructor BJJ related questions.
 As a result, your instructor will show more interest in you.
 Just be yourself.
 Trust is something that goes a long way in BJJ.
 Relationships between student and instructor must have trust.
 There are no shortcuts on the road to success.

 Be coachable